rnegi0598/JS-DSA-Practise/JS-Coding-Interview/Notes.md

 # [JS Questions](https://github.com/lydiahallie/javascript-questions)

+-  ## Q3
-3.  ## Behaviour of `this` keyword in regular functions vs arrow functions
+     Behaviour of `this` keyword in regular functions vs arrow functions
     - In regular functions, the value of `this` is determined by how the function is called or invoked.
-    - Arrow functions do not have their own this binding.
+    - Arrow functions do not have their own `this` binding.
 The value of this in an arrow function is lexically (or statically) scoped.
 It is determined by the surrounding scope where the arrow function is defined.
 The value of `this` in arrow function is always bound to the value of `this` in the closest non-arrow parent function.

     ```js
         const obj1={